Emil Körner

 Emil Körner Henze (10 October 1846 in Wegwitz – 25 March 1920 in Berlin), sometimes called Emilio Körner Henze in Spanish, was a German officer (Hauptmann) of the Prussian Army and commander-in-chief of the Chilean Army with the rank of inspector general from 1900 to 1910.

 He supervised military modernization efforts in Chile by training troops along Prussian lines, creating a war academy in 1887, and encouraging Chile to become the first state in Latin America to institute military conscription.

 Early life

 Emil Theodor Körner was born on October 10, 1846, in Wegnitz in the Merseburg district, a province of Saxony in the Kingdom of Prussia, son of Ludwig Körner and Alwina Henze, being baptized in the Lutheran faith as were his parents.
 From his earliest childhood he was educated under rigid Prussian precepts, which would bear him an innumerable amount of fruits in his life.

-His first scholarly steps were in entering the city college of Halle, in the same province of Saxony, from which he graduated with his bachelor's degree in 1866 with outstanding grades.
-That year would reveal his strong personality, which accompanied his great physical strength and rough appearance although that exterior belonged to a generous and naturally-kind young man.
+His first scholarly steps were in entering the city college of Halle, in the same province of Saxony, from which he graduated with his bachelor's degree in the humanities in 1866.